-1. Monitoring
+1. MONITORING

-Considering the magnitude of the proposed project interventions and the infrastructure development projects at the selected location, the anticipated social impacts of the proposed activities will be minor or insignificant.
-There won't be any significant negative social impacts envisaged from the proposed project during the construction stages with the implementation of the given SIMP.
-Further, there will not be significant negative social impacts during the infrastructure development activities assuming all the proposed mitigation actions are taken appropriately.
+Considering the magnitude of the proposed project interventions, the anticipated social impacts of the proposed activities will be none.
+There won't be any significant negative social impacts envisaged from the proposed project during implementation.
 Therefore, it is not necessary to have a complex monitoring system.
 However, it is necessary to ensure there are no violations of the regulations and conformity to the national and World Bank standards and guidelines pertaining to environmental and social safeguards.

 Therefore, the contractor should be aware of the project management to ensure social management compliance during the implementation of the project.
-The Additional Director General (Research)- DOA will undertake the internal monitoring activities with close coordination of ASMP-PMU.
+The Director -HORDI will undertake the internal monitoring activities with close coordination of ASMP-PMU.
 Implementation of social and environmental safeguards compliance will be monitored by the social and environmental safeguard specialist at ASMP-PMU.